Unicode in JavaScript

 '👩❤️👩'.length

-You’ll get 8 in return, as length counts the single Unicode code points.
+You’ll get 8 in return, because length counts UTF-16 code units.
+It does not count Unicode code points or grapheme clusters.

 Also, iterating over it is kind of funny: